-It was a drawn-out affair, and the ramifications are yet to fully play out, but Joe Biden and Kamala Harris’s victory in the 2020 US election has sent positive vibes around most of the globe, with many world leaders struggling to conceal their relief and joy at the result.
-Here, leading on from our first “letter to America” that came out last week, we ask some of those writers to revisit the election.
+It was a drawn-out affair, the 2020 election, and the ramifications are yet to fully play out, but Joe Biden and Kamala Harris’s victory in the 2020 US election has sent positive vibes around most of the globe, with many world leaders struggling to conceal their relief and joy at the result.
+Here, leading on from our first “letter to America” that came out last week that discussed the 2020 election, we ask some of those writers to revisit the 2020 election.

 For this new hope, we can thank black women organisers like Stacey Abrams as well as organisations like Planned Parenthood who worked to “get out the vote” up and down the ballot in states like Georgia.
 Accepting the vice presidency as the first black woman of Asian descent, Kamala Harris said that she was “standing on the shoulders” of black women.
 Biden, in his acceptance speech, mentioned a coalition of support from different communities, including “transgender” people, which gives hope that this vulnerable group might be better protected.

 Take note in the UK: our leaders do not have to be straight white men.
 Trump threw everything at the congressional race in Minnesota to unseat Ilhan Omar.
 Due to effective organising, he failed: she won by nearly 65% of the vote.

 But other issues hang in the balance.
 There has been a surge in the election of Republican women, many with anti-abortion agendas, and with Amy Coney-Barrett on the Supreme Court, Roe-vs-Wade is vulnerable.
 I say this from Ohio, the state that tried to pass a bill making it law for ectopic pregnancies to be transplanted despite it being medically impossible.